reepolee/svelte-routify-windi-vite/src/pages/md.md

 ## Important

-# If u want to use images u need to use this path `public/` to make it work in build.
+# If u want to use images u need to use direct path to make it work in build.

-Ex: `public/image.png`
+Ex: `/image.png`